 If you have shingles, you can’t pass on the VZV virus to people who have had shingles, because it is already dormant in their body.
 People who have never had chickenpox have a small risk of coming into contact with the virus if they touch the rash of someone who has shingles.
 Usually the rash is on areas that are covered by clothing, which provides protection.

 This is called post-herpetic neuralgia (PHN).
-The risk of PHN is highest in people who have not received antiviral and pain relief treatment for shingles.
-PHN can be a very painful and debilitating condition which can continue for up to a year.
+The risk of PHN is highest in older people and those who have very painful shingles.
+Antiviral treatment for shingles, as well as vaccination against shingles, can help prevent post-herpetic neuralgia.
+PHN can be a very painful and debilitating condition which can continue for months or years.